 Jude’s favorite is the yellow bus.
 It’s so cute.
 I love it too.
 Jude loves running around the house pulling his bus behind him, and it’s also a shape-sorter which is a great tool to teach your child fine motor skills and shapes.

-My personal favorite are these amazing blocks.
+My personal favorite are these.
 I’m currently applying to be a US Citizen so I want to learn as much as I can about the United States.
 These blocks have been a fun way to learn about presidents.
 For now, the boys use them as stacking blocks but I know we will use them for years.

 The most adorable baby clothes

 Sprout doesn’t only have great toys and furniture, they have adorable baby clothes too.
 From Kickee pants to Oeuf NYC and everything in between.
 I got this outfit for Jude.
 It’s made in Peru of 100% baby alpaca.
 Amazing.
 The quality is incredible and Jude looks adorable.
 I wish it came in my size!

 Whether you’re looking for meaningful toys that are great for baby and toddler development or looking for gifts ideas for the moms in your life, Sprout is a one-stop place to shop.